• Home /

 3. The building lacks cash reserves

-4. The building is in litigation
+4. The building is involved in litigation

 Building ownership

-One key feature of a non-warrantable condo is the ownership structure.
-If a single entity owns multiple units in a complex and total ownership exceeds 20 percent, the building typically falls into the non-warrantable category.
-High ownership concentrations pose a risk to lenders, as the condo’s financial health could be overly dependent on a single owner avoiding financial difficulty.
+If a single entity owns multiple units in a complex and that ownership exceeds 20 percent of the total units, the building typically falls into the non-warrantable category.
+High ownership concentrations pose a risk to lenders, as the condo’s financial health could be too dependent on the financial stability of one or a few owners.

 Occupancy types

-Another risk feature in condominiums is the collective occupancy of the building.
 If a majority of the units are investment properties or rental units, the condo may be classified as non-warrantable.
-Lenders view rental properties as higher risk because rental properties may not be as well-maintained as owner-occupied units and, should the owner of an investment property face financial difficulty, it may abandon or fire sale its unit to the harm of other building owners.
+Lenders view rental properties as higher risk because rental properties may not be maintained as well as owner-occupied units.
+If the owner of an investment property faces financial difficulty, they may sell the unit at a discount, potentially harming other unit owners.

 Financial reserves

-When a condo building seeks its warrantability approval, its budget and financial health are scrutinized.
-A condo may be non-warrantable if the homeowners association (HOA) does not allocate at least 10 percent of its dues to a reserve fund for maintenance and emergencies or if more than 15 percent of the units are at least 60 days past due on their assessments.
+A condo may be deemed non-warrantable if the homeowners association (HOA) does not allocate at least 10 percent of its dues to a reserve fund for maintenance and emergencies, or if more than 15 percent of the units are at least 60 days past due on their assessments.

 Legal risk

-A condo building may be deemed non-warrantable if the condo complex or its developer is involved in litigation.
-However, active or pending litigation does not automatically exclude condo buildings from warrantability – especially when the matter is unrelated to the building’s safety, structural soundness, and habitability.
+However, active or pending litigation does not automatically exclude condo buildings from warrantability—especially if the legal matter is unrelated to the building’s safety, structural integrity, or habitability.

 Non-Warrantable Condominium: A Real World Example

-First-Time Home Buyer Stories: Non-Warrantable Condominium
+First-Time Home Buyer Stories - Non-Warrantable Condo

 Common Questions About Non-Warrantable Condominium